Alva R. Fitch: World War II

-A survivor of the Bataan Death March, he was held at Luzon at Camp O'Donnell In December 1944 he was transferred with other Bataan survivors aboard the Ōryoku Maru to the Fukuoka prison camps.
+A survivor of the Bataan Death March, he was held at Luzon at Camp O'Donnell.
+In December 1944 he was transferred with other Bataan survivors aboard the Ōryoku Maru to the Fukuoka prison camps.
 He was released in September 1945.
 He was awarded the Distinguished Service Cross and the Silver Star for heroism and courage in combat and while a captive of the Japanese.

 Post-war

 From February to July 1946, he attended the Command and General Staff College at Fort Leavenworth, Kansas, and remained as an instructor until August 1947.

-In the Korean War, Fitch was an artillery commander and then commanded the 3rd Armored Division.
+In the Korean War, Fitch was an artillery commander and then commanded the 3rd Armored Division Artillery.
 He later served as Chief of Staff of Army Intelligence before being named to the Defense Intelligence Agency post in 1964.

 Military intelligence

 He served on the Army Aircraft Requirements Review Board, also known as the Rogers Board, which was established on January 15, 1960, by the Army Chief of Staff to review the Army Aircraft Development Plan and the related industry proposals.
 The Rogers Board's members included Major Generals Hamilton H. Howze, Thomas F. Van Natta, Robert J. Wood, Richard D. Meyer, Ernest F. Easterbrook, and chairman Lieutenant General Gordon B. Rogers; and its results prefigured the more influential Howze Board on airmobility.